Sudan Liberation Movement/Army: Sudan Liberation Movement (al-Nur)

 The SLM (al-Nur) was formed in 2006 and is led by Abdul Wahid al Nur.
 It rejected the 2006 (Abuja) Darfur Peace Agreement.
 The SLM/A (al-Nur) does not officially insist on independence.
 The group includes both male and female fighters.
 The group has also taken part in the South Sudanese Civil War, fighting for the South Sudanese government against various rebel factions.
 The SLM/A (al-Nur) maintains its stronghold in the Marrah Mountains as of 2021, holds a territory inhabited by about 300,000 people.
-The area is factually self-sufficient and mostly isolated from the rest of Sudan.
-It runs a factual government there, training new troops, and has also built several schools, where hundreds of children receive daily education.
+The area is effectively self-sufficient and mostly isolated from the rest of Sudan.
+It runs a de facto government there, training new troops, and has also built several schools, where hundreds of children receive daily education.
 The SLM/A (al-Nur) rejected the 2019 Sudanese peace process, arguing that Arab militias continued their attacks in Darfur and that the new Sovereignty Council of Sudan included many former commanders from the Bashir Era.
 However, the group was suffering from internal tensions at this point, as some of its factions were clashing with each other.
 One splinter group led by Zanoun Abdulshafi had begun to fight alongside the Arab militias.
 Fighting between the SLM/A (al-Nur) and pro-government forces continues as of 2021.

 Sudan Liberation Forces Alliance

 The SLFA was created in July 2017 by joining a faction of the SLM-Unity, Sudan Liberation Movement for Justice, and a faction of the Justice and Equality Movement led by Abdallah Bishr Gali.
 As of July 2017, the SLFA's chair was El-Taher Abu Bakr Hajar with Abdallah Yahia being the deputy chair.
-In March 2021, El Taher Hajar was sworn as member of Sudan's Transitional Sovereignty Council as part of the implementation of the Juba Peace Agreement.
+In March 2021, El Taher Hajar was sworn in as a member of Sudan's Transitional Sovereignty Council as part of the implementation of the Juba Peace Agreement.

 Sudan Liberation Movement-Transitional Council

 As of March 2019, the SLM-TC was led by El-Hadi Idris Yahya, as a breakaway group from the SLM (al-Nur); the SLM-TC was opposed to negotiations with Sudanese president Omar al-Bashir and participated in the Sudan Call alliance.
 In March 2021, El-Hadi Idris was sworn as member of Sudan's Transitional Sovereignty Council as part of the implementation of the Juba Peace Agreement.
-In July 2025, El-Hadi Idris was named as a member of the presidential council of the rival Government of Peace and Unity established to administer areas of Sudan controlled by the Rapid Support Forces.
+In July 2025, El-Hadi Idris was named as a member of the presidential council of the rival Government of Peace and Unity established to administer areas of Sudan controlled by the Rapid Support Forces (RSF).